zph/git-pairing/README.md

 # Known Issues

 * May make githubs graphs and stats inaccurate since it relies on the commiter's name and email address to generate statistics and links
+* Bash History is messed up on Mac OS X (seems to work fine on Windows - mingw32/gitbash)

 # Building